 The quality of care plays an integral role in the quality of life and outcomes for people using aged care in Australia.
 The quality of Australian Government-funded aged care is assessed against a set of quality standards by the Aged Care Quality and Safety Commission (ACQSC).
-As well as these standards, since 1 July 2019 residential aged care services must also participate in the National Aged Care Mandatory Quality Indicator Program (QI Program).
+As well as these standards, since 1 July 2019 residential aged care homes must also participate in the National Aged Care Quality Indicator Program (QI Program).

 Residential Aged Care Quality Indicators